-The objective of management's discussion and analysis is to help readers of UAB's financial statements better understand the financial position and operating activities for the fiscal years ended September 30, 2019 and 2018.
-UAB's financial statements present the financial position, changes in financial position, and the cash flows of the University, the University of Alabama Hospital (the Hospital), and UAB's blended component units.
-Condensed financial information of UAB's reportable segments is presented at Note 16.
+UAB's financial statements present the financial position, changes in financial position, and the cash flows of the University, the University of Alabama Hospital (the "Hospital" or "University Hospital"), and UAB's blended component units.
+Condensed financial information of UAB's reportable segments is presented at Note 15.
 GASB Statement No. 14, The Financial Reporting Entity (GASB Statement No. 14), as amended by GASB Statement No. 61, The Financial Reporting Entity: Omnibus-an amendment of GASB Statements No. 14 and No. 34 (GASB Statement No. 61), requires governmental entities to include in their financial statements as component units, organizations that are legally separate entities for which the governmental entity, as a primary organization, is financially accountable.

 Southern Research Institute (SRI) is a discretely presented component unit of UAB.
 SRI's performance is not discussed below.
-However, SRI's Statement of Net Position and Statements of Revenues, Expenses, and Changes in Net Position are disclosed on pages 24-25.
-Blended component units include UAB Research Foundation (UABRF), UAB Athletics Foundation (UABAF), Alabama Care Plan (ACP), Triton Health Systems, L.L.C.
-(Triton), and Hospital Management LLC (LLC).
-The following discussion and analysis provides an overview of UAB's financial activities.
-This discussion should be read in conjunction with the financial statements and notes to the financial statements.
+However, SRI's Statement of Net Position and Statements of Revenues, Expenses, and Changes in Net Position are disclosed on pages 25-26.